thehimanshubansal/HorizonByte/README.md

 ---

+#### ❓ Why not used Microsoft's Presidio?
+Microsoft's Presidio is the professional way to do this.
+It uses Named Entity Recognition (NER) to detect names, SSNs, and IDs.
+It requires loading machine learning models (Spacy or similar) to recognize entities like "Names" and "Addresses."
+This will add ~200MB+ of RAM usage, which will likely push you over the 512MB limit, causing an OOM (Out of Memory) crash.
+Used Regex-based PII redaction because it has zero RAM overhead and executes in microseconds.

+---

 #### ❓ How did you solve the Render memory limits?
 1. **CPU-only PyTorch:** Used `--extra-index-url https://download.pytorch.org/whl/cpu` in `requirements.txt` to avoid bulky CUDA binaries.
 2. **Local Model Selection:** Used `all-MiniLM-L6-v2` (~80MB RAM usage).